 Yes, if the internship, work, or volunteer opportunity is related to your major field of study, you should still apply for CPT authorization even if you will not receive payment.
 You are strongly encouraged to apply for CPT authorization prior to beginning the volunteer opportunity.

 Can I travel outside the USA if I have been authorized for CPT?

 Yes.
 For further information on traveling outside the USA and carrying proper documentation, please review the travel information section of our website.

 If I am authorized for CPT employment and I decide not to use it, can I file another CPT application later?

 Yes, unless you are ineligible due to one of the factors listed previously in this packet.
 However, please ask ISSS to notify the USCIS of the cancellation of your CPT as soon as you know you will not use the entire period authorized.

-- You must then register for your internship using the course registration number submitted to you by the Career Center.
+Students who listed the internship with the Pomerantz Career Center only: Next you must register for your internship following the instructions in an email that will be sent by the Pomerantz Career Center as long as it is still within the registration deadlines for that semester.
 Failure to do so is a violation of the terms of your CPT agreement and your CPT may be canceled and additional CPT not authorized in the future.